 Raw Defaults in Lightroom and Camera Raw

 When using Lightroom Classic, Lightroom, or Camera Raw, a preference setting determines whether or not it reads default settings from the camera or uses a set of Adobe Default settings.
-In Lightroom Classic, this is located under Edit > Preferences > Presets > Raw Defaults.
+In Lightroom Classic in Windows, this is located under Edit > Preferences > Presets > Raw Defaults.
+On macOS, Preferences are located under the Lightroom Classic menu.

 If you choose Camera Settings, Lightroom Classic will read various default settings from the EXIF metadata embedded in the file.
 Lightroom will set a camera-matching color profile using those settings from the EXIF metadata and change the default slider values for things like sharpening, noise reduction, texture, and clarity.